Husainz06/STT-810---Air-Quality/README.md

 # STT-810---Air-Quality
-data_cleanup.py --> cleans the data
+data_cleanup.py --> cleans the data and merges the datasets into one dataset